Silver Star Resources

 Acquisition

-The Silver Star mine and assets acquired by Silver Star
+The Texas Silver mine and assets acquired by Silver Star Resources

 Promising Exploration Targets